mrfdev/CMI/Resources/FAQ/cmi-economy.md

   Enabled: true
 ```

 - And finally; `/stop` the server, and start it up again to guarantee that everything's working properly.

+### PLEASE NOTE: Everything above this point is enough to use CMI as economy engine.
+And Everything below this point is additional information to help you customize and use the economy features for your server.

+---

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Using the economy

 Once your server starts up and the economy shows properly in `/cmi version`, you can start using commands such as

+### Commands and permissions:
 ```
 /cmi pay [playerName] [amount] (-s)
 -> cmi.command.pay - Perform money transaction